zukunft/zukunft.com/docs/llm/coding.md

 - An unexpected fall-through branch calls `log_err(...)` before the default; a normal-empty one does not. → `docs/llm/structure.md`
 - Function bodies fit on one screen page (~50 lines); extract named helpers (`save_results`, `save_components`) when an orchestrator outgrows that. → `docs/llm/structure.md`
 - No magic literals: every value with a named constant is referenced by it (IDs, URL params, field names, icons). → `docs/llm/constants.md`
+- A class name passed as a parameter or map key uses the `::class` constant (e.g. `$dbo::class`), never a bare name string, so a rename is one edit. → `docs/llm/constants.md`
 - Link code to DB rows by the `code_id` const only; `*_NAME` / `*_ID` siblings are test-only. → `docs/llm/constants.md`
 - Icons come from `web/const/icons.php` constants, never inline `fas fa-*` strings. → `docs/llm/constants.md`
 - Filesystem paths are consts in a `paths.php` (cfg / web / test), composed from existing path consts; never inline a directory string. → `docs/llm/constants.md`